naukri-engineering/SocialLogin/android/README.md

 Facebook:

-Implement or instatiate FbInteractor and just call *FacebookLoginHandler.initiateLogin()*, you'll get the callbacks in respective methods of FbInteractor.
+Implement or instatiate FbInteractor and just call *FacebookLoginHandler.initiateLogin()*, you'll receive the callbacks in respective methods of FbInteractor.

 If the process is successful, FbInteractor.onSuccess is called with LoginResult.
-We can then parse and use the LoginResult as per our requirements.
+You can then parse and use the LoginResult as per your requirements.

 To signOut of the currently logged in person, call *FacebookLoginHandler.signOut(*) method.

 Google:

-Similar to Facebook's method, Implement or instatiate GoogleInteractor.
+Similar to Facebook's method, Implement or instantiate GoogleInteractor.

-As this is not based on static model, you'll need to create and object of GoogleLoginHandler and then Call *googleLoginHandlerObject.initiateLogin()*.
+As this is not based on static model, you'll need to create an object of GoogleLoginHandler and then Call *googleLoginHandlerObject.initiateLogin()*.
 If the process is successful, *googleinteractor.loginSuccess()* would be called with login GoogleResult.

-For fetching a person's profile, we can instantiate GoogleProfileInteractor and exectue FetchGoogleProfile asyncTask.
+For fetching a person's profile, you can instantiate GoogleProfileInteractor and exectue FetchGoogleProfile asyncTask.

-.
+**Including Dependency**

+Add the following dependency into your gradle file - _compile 'com.naukri.android:SocialLogin:1.0.0'_

+**Contribution**

+Social Login is open source.
+Help us by submitting merge requests, forking and playing around with the codebase.

+**Contact us**

+Get in touch with us with your suggestions, thoughts and queries at: engineering@naukri.com

+**License**

+Please see [LICENSE.md](LICENSE.md) for details.